AldrichJohne/AldrichJohne/README.md

-- 👋 Hi, I’m @AldrichJohne
+- 👋 Hi, I’m @AldrichJohne, an associate software engineer.
 - 👀 I’m interested in problem solving and challenges.
-- 🌱 I’m currently learning Application Development.
+- 🌱 I’m currently learning tools for Application and Web development.
 - 💞️ I’m looking to collaborate on some real world projects.
 - 📫 How to reach me aldrichjohneramosulabo@gmail.com.